ufms-lab/alastor/README.md

 # ALASTOR: Reconstructing the Provenance of Serverless Intrusions

 This code was implemented as part of the XXXX [1] paper.
-We provide a easy automated implementation of [ALASTOR: Reconstructing the Provenance of Serverless Intrusions](https://www.usenix.org/conference/usenixsecurity22/presentation/datta) (USENIX Security 22) [2], you can find the original code-base [here](https://bitbucket.org/sts-lab/alastor).
+We provide an easy-to-run automated implementation of [ALASTOR: Reconstructing the Provenance of Serverless Intrusions](https://www.usenix.org/conference/usenixsecurity22/presentation/datta) (USENIX Security 22) [2], you can find the original code-base [here](https://bitbucket.org/sts-lab/alastor).
 We ask people to [cite](#References) both works when using the software for academic research papers.

 ## Introduction